gitbock/macrogoat/Readme.md

 MacroGoat consists of two applications

 1. Gui
 This is a plain dotnet application which provides a nice GUI for the user to upload his files.
-The Gui basically provides a websites which makes use of the SignerApi (see 2.).
+The Gui basically provides a website which makes use of the SignerApi (see 2.).
 The application provides a login mechanism to make use of the admin-provided profile.
 Using this profile, the user can upload his office files without the need of a certificate.
 The ceritificate which is needed to sign the office file is provided in a profile the administrator already pre-configured for his users.
 The Gui part is excahngeable with any other web application.
 It basically calls the SignerAPI (see 2.)